applicaster/zapp-plugins-examples/VideoPlayer/iOS/README.md

 Run `$ pod install` in order to set the workspace.

-Open `ZappPluginPlayerExample-iOS.xcworkspace` with Xcode 8.3.3 or above.
+Open `ZappPluginPlayerExample-iOS.xcworkspace` with Xcode 10.

 ## Zapp Plugin Player API
 The Zapp plugin player API enables developers to integrate different players to the the Zapp Platform.